 There are tons of different desserts that require you to make meringue.
-Some types of cookies include meringue, but most people get used to making it when they’re making various types of pie.
+Some types of cookies include it, but most people get used to making it when they’re making various types of pie.

-Getting the meringue just right can be trickier than you might expect.
-If you’re new to baking, then you might have problems with meringue.
+Getting the meringue just right can be trickier than you might expect, and if you’re new to baking, you might run into problems.

 Many have noted that the meringue simply doesn’t come out as fluffy as it should.
-What is the reason why this happens and what can you do to make things better?
+What’s the reason why this happens and what can you do to make things better?

-Below, you’ll find important information about how to make meringue fluffy.
+Below, you’ll find important information about making meringue fluffier.
 This should make it simpler to get things to turn out just right so that you can enjoy your dessert.

 Separating the Eggs